 In any case Mr Ennis was a passionate scholar of Mayan art and architecture, even before he had discussions with the architect.

-The house had two buildings, the main house and a smaller staff flat, separated by a paved courtyard.
+The house had 2 buildings, the main house and a staff flat, separated by a paved courtyard.
 Unlike the vertical orientation of the other three textile block houses, the Ennis House has a long horizontal loggia spine on the northern side connecting public and private rooms to the south.

 living room, then steps up to the dining room